Home —> Direct vs. Diffuse Lighting: Picking the Right Technique for Each Inspection Task

 When should I choose direct illumination over diffuse illumination?

-Direct illumination is preferred for flat surface defect detection, coaxial inspection of highly reflective surfaces such as PCB pads or polished metal, dark-field scratch detection, and barcode or OCR applications where a defined illumination angle maximises print contrast.
+Direct illumination is preferred for flat surface defect detection, coaxial inspection of highly reflective surfaces such as PCB pads or polished metal, dark-field scratch detection, and barcode or OCR applications where a defined illumination angle pushes print contrast as high as possible.

 When should I choose diffuse illumination?